Knowing-Nature/kn-website/content/episode/18/film-club-nausicaa/index.md

 **Books** \- The Drowned world (1962) by J. G. Ballard

 What did you think?
 Did we miss something?
-Send us your thoughts! knowingnaturepodcast@gmail.com
+[Send us your thoughts](/about)!

-Tweet us @kn_podcast

-Intro/Outro music: Selfish by Derek Clegg.
-Attribution-Noncommercial-Share Alike 3.0 US License